kuzzleio/documentation-old/src/guide/essentials/security.md

 **This type of rules depends on the context and cannot be expressed as a simple boolean**.

-Kuzzle Backend lets you define these complex permissions using custom functions, which determine if a user has access to a particular resource depending on the context.
+Kuzzle lets you define these complex permissions using custom functions, which determine if a user has access to a particular resource depending on the context.

 In our chat example, a complex rule can be expressed as follows: